MicrosoftDocs/memdocs/memdocs/configmgr/comanage/how-to-prepare-Win10.md

 ### Autopilot for existing devices
 <!--1358333-->

-[Windows Autopilot for existing devices](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/New-Windows-Autopilot-capabilities-and-expanded-partner-support/ba-p/260430) is available in Windows 10, version 1809 or later.
-This feature allows you to reimage and provision a Windows 7 device for [Windows Autopilot user-driven mode](../../autopilot/user-driven.md) using a single, native Configuration Manager task sequence.
+_Windows Autopilot for existing devices_ allows you to reimage and provision a Windows 8.1 device for [Windows Autopilot user-driven mode](../../autopilot/user-driven.md) using a single, native Configuration Manager task sequence.

-For more information, see [Windows Autopilot for existing devices task sequence](../../autopilot/existing-devices.md).
+For more information, see [Windows Autopilot for existing devices](../../autopilot/existing-devices.md).

 ## Install the Configuration Manager client

-For internet-based devices in the second path, you need to create an app in Intune.
-Deploy this app to Windows 10 or later devices that aren't already Configuration Manager clients.
+You no longer need to create and assign an Intune app to install the Configuration Manager client.
+The Intune enrollment policy automatically installs the Configuration Manager client as a first-party app.
+The device gets the client content from the Configuration Manager cloud management gateway (CMG), so you don't need to provide and manage the client content in Intune.
+For more information, see [How to enroll with Autopilot](autopilot-enrollment.md).<!-- Intune 5637106 -->

+You do still specify the Configuration Manager client command-line parameters in Intune.

 > [!NOTE]
-> Before you assign this app to devices in Intune, make sure that the devices trust the CMG server authentication certificate.
+> Make sure that the devices trust the CMG server authentication certificate.
 For more information, see [CMG server authentication certificate](../core/clients/manage/cmg/server-auth-cert.md).
 If a device doesn't trust the CMG server authentication certificate, you'll see a WINHTTP_CALLBACK_STATUS_FLAG_INVALID_CA error in the ccmsetup.log on the client.

 ### Get the command line from Configuration Manager